PBCore-AV-Metadata/pbcore-av-metadata.github.io/_posts/2019-09-19-pbcore-updates.md

 The code for the plugin is available on [GitHub](https://github.com/WGBH-MLA/pbspace).
 Check the External Tools and Integrations page of the website for more information about PBSpace, as well as upcoming integrations with Collective Access and Omeka!

 ## Core Developments in Audiovisual Metadata: A Standards Update
-**International Association of Sound and Audiovisual Archives Annual Conference October 2, 11 AM CET
+**International Association of Sound and Audiovisual Archives Annual Conference <br />
+October 2, 11 AM CET <br />
 Hilversum, The Netherlands**

 In this IASA conference panel, representatives of PBCore and EBUCore will discuss the latest developments in the standardization of audiovisual metadata and how those standards can be implemented in real-world use cases.
 PBCore is primarily an XML-based standard, while EBUCore is both an XML-based standard and a fully-fledged RDF ontology.
 In 2015, PBCore and EBUCore began the process of developing a roadmap between PBCore XML to EBUCore RDF by unifying the existing vocabularies of both metadata standards.
 As a result of the NEH-funded PBCore Development and Training Project, a mapping between the two standards is now complete and available on the updated PBCore website, along with updated tools and documentation supporting standardized audiovisual metadata (including a Cataloging Tool, an XML Validator, and improved MediaInfo support, among others).
 The panel will include demonstrations of the new website and metadata tools, a discussion of the use cases for the PBCore and EBUCore data models and semantic web applications, and a conversation about the future of a/v metadata, including the implications of AI for metadata enrichment.